Most Python programming books cover the basics of python programming but don’t always deal very much with practical implementation and usage.

 These are my Notes that I’ve made while creating basic Python programs that may be of use.
 They cover:

 The python crash course resources has instructions for installing Python on windows, Linux and MAC OS.

-Multiple Python Versions
+Multiple Python Versions and Installs

 PIP is a package manger used to install Python modules and packages.

 If it isn’t already installed you can install it by following these instructions.

 You can have multiple python versions installed on the same machine, but it can cause problems if you aren’t very experienced.